 If you’re only using LinkedIn as an online resume, you’re missing out!

-LinkedIn is a professional networking platform that can actually help you get hired faster.
-Employers are more willing to hire someone who has been referred by another employee than an unknown job seeker off-the-street.
-LinkedIn can help you grow your referral network, connect with employees that work for your ideal companies, and speed up your job search.
+LinkedIn is a professional networking site that can actually help you get hired faster (even if you’re not looking for a new and better job right now!).
+Employers are more willing to hire someone who has been referred by another employee than a stranger who just applied online.
+LinkedIn can also help you grow your referral network, connect with employees that work for companies you’d love to work for, and even automate your next job search.

-Unfortunately, there isn’t much guidance available on LinkedIn once you have created a profile.
+Unfortunately, there isn’t much guidance available about how to actually use LinkedIn once you’ve created a profile.
 That’s why so many LinkedIn users are inactive or only log in once a month (or less!).
-This is one of many mistakes you may be making on LinkedIn.
+Is this one of many mistakes you’re making on LinkedIn?

-This list shares what not to do on LinkedIn and how to start using LinkedIn to get a new and better job faster!
+This list shares what not to do on LinkedIn and how to start using LinkedIn!

 1 | Create A Profile and Disappear

 If you’re not going to use LinkedIn, don’t bother with it.
-Yes, it can serve as an online resume; however, it’s greater purpose is to serve as a networking platform.
-If you create a profile and disappear, you may miss messages from hiring managers and recruiters.
+Yes, it can be your “set-it-and-forget-it” online resume or portfolio; but if you create a profile and disappear, you may miss out on connection requests from industry leaders or others in your field.
+Even worse, you may miss messages from hiring managers and recruiters that come across your profile.

-You may miss out on referrals and, ultimately, job opportunities available to LinkedIn users.
+Don’t miss out on growing your network, attracting potential referrals, and, ultimately, discovering better job opportunities available to active LinkedIn users.

 2 | Settle For The Default Headline

 When you create a profile, you get an amazing opportunity to showcase your personal brand and optimize how you appear in search results by creating a keyword-rich Headline.
-If you hurry through creating your profile and select the default that LinkedIn gives you, your Headline will only list your most recent position title and company name.
+If you hurry through creating your profile and select the default that LinkedIn gives you, your Headline will only list your most recent position title and company name (or “Student at * Insert College Name here *”).

-You will be less likely to appear in LinkedIn search results if you settle for the default LinkedIn Headline.
+You will be less likely to appear in LinkedIn search results or have your profile automatically recommended to employers by LinkedIn’s new Intelligent Hiring Experience when a job is posted that matches your skills and experience if you settle for the default LinkedIn Headline.

 3 | Make Your Public Profile Invisible

-While there are some circumstances where making your public profile hidden is understandable, you’re not helping yourself if you force every LinkedIn user and non-LinkedIn user to connect without before they can see your profile.
+While there are circumstances where making certain details on your public profile hidden is understandable, you’re not helping yourself if you force every LinkedIn user and non-LinkedIn user to connect with you before they can see your profile.
+Make sure your Headline, Summary, Current Experience and Details, Past Experience and Details, and Education are are visible to everyone.

 In fact, most hiring managers and recruiters will move on to a more accessible LinkedIn profile if you have set strict privacy settings.